gv2011/testmailserver/README.md

 ## Usage:

-`sudo java -jar target/testmailserver.jar \<port\>`
+`sudo java -jar target/testmailserver.jar [port]`

-Where <port> is optional, its default is 25.
+Where `port` is optional, its default is 25 (if using a port > 1000, sudo can be omitted).

 Received messages are logged to logs/msg.
+Java 8 is required.

 Stop the server with SIGINT (Ctrl-C).

 ## Customization:

-Logback is used for logging.
+[Logback](http://logback.qos.ch/) is used for logging.
 You can modify the way messages are written by configuring logback differently.

 ## Build:

 `mvn clean install`

+The build checks the license headers and signs the maven artifacts using GPG.
+There is an integration test that is not platform independant (basically it needs `java` beeing Java 8 and the `kill` command).
+Modify the POM accordingly, if you have problems with that.

 ## Deployment to Maven Central: